-Besides the main templates (front.tpl, section.tpl, article.tpl) you will probably have many sub-templates to run your publication.
+Besides the main templates (front.tpl, section.tpl, article.tpl) you will probably have many subtemplates to run your publication.
 Depending on whether they're common across multiple pages, or unique to a page, you may follow these rules.
 But you don't have to, because Newscoop doesn't have reserved names for specific templates; it's really up to you to create your environment the way you like.

-- I. html-head.tpl is the template we provide for all links, meta tags and information globally needed for your publication, like iQuery, webfonts, CSS files and universal JavaScript. - 2.
-Unique code for sections or articles can be called from html-head.tpl using {{ if \$gimme->template->name == "path/to/article.tpl" }} or with other IF conditions like switches, topics or keywords.
-Such additional includes could be slideshows or special CSS files.
-For quick development, having one template (for example html-head.tpl) saves you lot of time when you have to introduce some changes, and keeps things consistent.
-You can always chop it up later. - 3.
-Includes that are used on more/all pages can have short names, like header.tpl, main-nav.tpl, footer.tpl - 4.
-Included templates that are specific for a single page (or a few pages from the same context) can have a prefix, like article-sidebar.tpl or front-top-story.tpl.
+- 1. html-head.tpl is the template we provide for all links, meta tags and information globally needed for your publication, like jQuery, webfonts, CSS files and universal JavaScript. - Includes that are used on many pages can have short names, like header.tpl, main-nav.tpl, footer.tpl - 3.
+Included templates that are specific for a single page (or a few pages from the same

+- context) can have a prefix, like article-sidebar.tpl or front-top-story.tpl.
 This way you will have templates for article page grouped together in the template file listing.
-The same goes for archive, front page, search and so on. - 5.
-Special templates that are not directly used to output content on the web page but to define context (for example the html-head.tpl which defines the HEAD section of web pages, or some RSS or sitemap generators) can have the '' (underscore) sign as the first character; this way, all such templates are grouped together on the top of the template listing page.
+The same goes for archive, front page, search and so on. - 4.
+Special templates that are not directly used to output content on the web page but to define context (for example the html-head.tpl which defines the HEAD section of web pages, or some RSS or sitemap generators) can have the '' (underscore) sign as the first character; this way, all such templates are grouped together at the top of the template listing page.